 Commitment ceremonies are uncomplicated and can be performed anywhere, with or without an officiant.

 There are many reasons couples may choose to have a commitment ceremony instead of a legal ceremony.
 It can be just as special and memorable as a wedding without the legal complications that come with a traditional marriage ceremony.
 For couples planning their ceremony in a remote location or abroad, it can make things a lot easier.

-An elopement ceremony with guests is a way to celebrate your commitment as a couple while also benefiting from the support and presence of your loved ones.
+A micro wedding (or elopement ceremony with guests) is a way to celebrate your commitment as a couple while also benefiting from the support and presence of your loved ones.
 You can keep it intimate and special by having only a handful of guests present.

 A small wedding ceremony can be either legally binding or a commitment ceremony.
 Your vows can be spoken for everyone to hear, or in private.
 I’ve had couples who chose to include their guests as part of their ceremony by asking them to participate in small, meaningful activities like a tree planting ceremony or family unity ceremony.

 The beauty of eloping is that it allows you to have a fully customized, intimate, and personal ceremony no matter where you are.
 Whether it’s exchanging vows with a small group of guests or saying “I do” in an intimate setting with just the two of you, this will be an amazing experience!
 One that will stay close in your hearts for the rest of your lives.